bickolasliu/intention-mcp/README.md

 - **Code archaeology** - Understand historical decisions
 - **Quality assurance** - Review AI-generated code more effectively
 - **Knowledge transfer** - New team members understand the codebase faster

-## The Philosophy

-The best tools are invisible.
-Instead of complex servers and APIs, this tool just adds a simple instruction: "Hey AI, also write down what you did and why."

-That's it.
-Simple, effective, and it just works.

-## Contributing

-This tool is intentionally simple.
-If you have ideas for improvements:
-- Keep it simple
-- No servers or complex dependencies
-- Must work with standard AI file operations

-## License

-MIT - Use it however you want!

-## Changelog

-### v3.0.0
-- Complete rewrite: removed MCP server entirely
-- Now just a simple setup script
-- Supports multiple AI assistants
-- Zero dependencies, zero complexity

-### v2.0.0
-- Simplified MCP approach (still too complex)

-### v1.0.0
-- Initial MCP server (overly complex)

----

-*Sometimes the best solution is barely a solution at all - just a good instruction.*